GregFagan38/NFL-Success-Predictors-DataMining/README.md

 ## Instructions for Repository

-The repository is broken down into three folders consisting of infromation on the data, report, visuals, and code used in the project.
-Each folder will have a "README.md" file to explain how to navigate the folders.
+The repository is broken down into three folders consisting of infromation on the data, report, and Models used in the project.
+Each folder except "Report" will have a "README.md" file to explain how to navigate the folders.

 ## Summary